 I like to use these Thai words to greet people, even the officer at the immigration customs at the airport 😉

 Shopping is a big deal for people visiting Bangkok, but I wouldn’t bother learning how to ask “How much does this cost?”.
-This is because they’ll reply in Thai and I’ll have no idea what’s the amount!
-It’s a waste of time for everyone, haha.
+Because they’ll reply in Thai and I’ll have no idea what’s the amount!
+It’s a waste of time for everyone, so please, don’t even bother 🙂